Blood in the Stool

 A diagnosis of blood in the stool and its cause can easily be delayed or missed because tiny amounts of blood may not be noticeable for long periods of time.
 For information on misdiagnosis, refer to misdiagnosis of blood in the stool.

 Treatment of blood in the stool varies greatly depending on the underlying cause and a variety of other factors.
 Some conditions can be easily and successfully treated, while other may require intensive treatment.
 For more information on treatment, refer to treatment of blood in the stool. ...more »

 Treatment plans for blood in the stool are individualized depending on the underlying disease, disorder or condition, the presence of coexisting diseases and complications, the age and medical history of the patient, and other factors.

-The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or condition.
-Some of these conditions are ...more treatments »
+The prognosis for people with blood in the stool varies depending on the prognosis of the underlying disease, disorder or condition. ...more treatments »

 Blood in the Stool: Misdiagnosis